SeanDictionary/NJUPT-wifi/README.md

 ## How to use

+❗ Warning: If you are using a proxy,remember to add `p.njupt.edu.cn` to the proxy whitelist.

 Download the realse edition and double-click to run the file.

-If it's the first time to run the file.It will generate a config file `account.json` under the current path.Remember to change the details in config file.
+If it's the first time to run the file.It will generate a config file `account.json` under the current path.Remember to change the details in config file.(Next session is about how to set the config.)

 When you move the file,remember to move the config together.